 Fortunately, there’s a workaround.
 First Internet Bank offers fee rebates for ATM withdrawals from any of its savings accounts, so you can always transfer funds over and pull from your savings instead.

-First Internet Bank is compatible with Zelle, one of the biggest digital payment networks in the US.
+First Internet Bank is compatible with Zelle, one of the most extensive digital payment networks in the US.

 Zelle works with more than 1,000 different banking apps and lets you easily move money between accounts or send money to friends and family.

-Here’s a look at the most common fees that you’re likely to run into.
+Here’s a look at the most common fees you’ll likely pay.

 Monthly Maintenance Fees